webpack/webpack-cli/README.md

 ## Packages

 We organize webpack CLI as a multi-package repository using [lerna](https://github.com/lerna/lerna).
-Every command has a dedicated subfolder in the `packages` folder.
-Here's a summary of commands provided by the CLI.
+The main CLI logic resides in `packages/webpack-cli`, while commands supported by the CLI, has dedicated subfolders in the folder `packages`.
+A summary of supported commands is described below.

 ### Commands